Improving Aerosol Radiative Forcing and Climate in DOE’s E3SM

 The overly strong aerosol forcing was a primary reason for former versions of E3SM (both version 1 and 2) to fail to simulate observed surface temperature trends over the industrial period.
 This casts doubt on its reliability in projecting future climate change.
 The researchers’ new developments in E3SM v3 significantly mitigate the aerosol and cloud biases, resulting in aerosol direct and indirect forcings that agree well with the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC AR6).
 These developments play a major role in the reproduction of surface temperature trends over the industrial period by E3SM v3 (Fig. 2), an unattainable task in the previous E3SM versions.
 This is a game changer for increasing the fidelity of E3SM in climate projection.

 Figure 2.
 The new cloud microphysics scheme P3 (red) decreases indirect aerosol forcing.
-The improved aerosol wet removal treatments (green) substantially reduce both direct and indirect aerosol forcing on the top of all cloud developments for v3 (blue), making both forcing values more realistic.
+The improved aerosol wet removal treatments (green) substantially reduce both direct and indirect aerosol forcing on the top of all cloud developments for v3 (blue), making both forcing values more realistic based on the IPCC reference ranges denoted by the two dash lines.
+Increasing the hygroscopicity of primary organic matters (kPOM; orange) further decreases indirect aerosol forcing, and qualitatively changing aerosol direct forcing from position to negative, making the model value sit well in the middle of the IPCC reference range.

 Summary